Kanye West hosts service honoring Ohio mass shooting victims

-DAYTON, Ohio (AP) - Musician Kanye West hosted a Sunday Service in Ohio in support of those affected by the recent mass shooting.
+DAYTON, Ohio (AP) - Kanye West hosted a Sunday Service in Ohio in support of those affected by the recent mass shooting.

-A large crowd gathered at the service in a park in Dayton.
+A large crowd gathered at the musician’s service in a park in Dayton.
 The event featured choir singers and was also attended by comedian Dave Chappelle.

 Chappelle, who resides in nearby Yellow Springs, was scheduled to host a special block party and benefit concert later Sunday in Dayton for those affected by the shooting.
 That event was expected to feature national and local entertainers.